This page is for LSE staff using Moodle. If you are a student, visit Moodle FAQ’s for students

 1. Request that all students enrol by a specific date.

 2. Once this date has passed change the enrolment key so that no further enrolments are accepted.

 3. Check who has enrolled onto your course and add or remove students.
-See ‘How do I manually add or remove students from my Moodle course’.
+See ‘How do I add students or teachers to my Moodle course?’ and ‘How do I remove students or teachers from my Moodle course?’.